quartzmo/butterfly_net/README.md

       "a=1".split('=')       # should have been assert_equal(["a", "1"],"a=1".split('='))
     end

+Maybe someone can suggest how Butterfly Net can become just enough of an actual Ruby interpreter to get past this issue?
-In order to avoid this issue, just put assignments (and anything that looks like an assignment) on separate lines from statements you want to be tested with assertions.
+In the meantime, just put assignments (and anything that looks like an assignment) on separate lines from the expressions you want to be tested.

 ## Story